 As far as picking a handle length, by far the most popular length is 8-10 inches.
 Mainly because of the comfort in carrying the net on ones back.
 There are special situations where a slightly shorter or longer net handle is best.
 When wading is difficult because of age or because of the nature of the river, a longer handle may be an advantage.
 In the same way, in very tight cover with lots of bush and fallen timber the shorter hand can be best.

 Spring 2020: The winter saw me recovering from shoulder surgery and now this.
 Who would have thought.
 I am spending lots of alone time in my workshop but anticipating a future, where I will appreciate my friends and loved one even more.
 Enjoy looking at my selection of nets.
+I now am approaching 70 years old and at over a 1000 nets, you may note that my pricing is starting to creep up.
+I am making fewer general nets to list and more custom orders.
+As my hands and body age, the spirit is willing but the body is weak.

 Approximate hoop sizes: